survivejs/react-book/manuscript/02_developing_with_webpack.md

 Version: webpack 1.12.9
 ```

 This means the development server is running.
 If you open *http://localhost:8080/* at your browser, you should see something.
-You can try modifying *app/component.js*.
-The problem is that nothing happens in the browser.
-You'll need to force a refresh.
-This is a little better than before, but not ideal.
-Some configuration is needed.
+If you try modifying the code, you should see output at your terminal.
+The problem is that the browser doesn't catch these changes without a hard refresh.
+That's something we need to resolve next.

 ![Hello world](images/hello_01.png)

-W> If you fail to see anything at the browser, you may need to use a different port through *webpack-dev-server --port 3000* kind of invocation.
+T> If you fail to see anything at the browser, you may need to use a different port through *webpack-dev-server --port 3000* kind of invocation.
 One reason why the server might fail to run is simply because there's something else running in the port.
 You can verify this through a terminal command, such as `netstat -na | grep 8080`.
 If there's something running in the port 8080, it should display a message.
 The exact command may depend on your platform.

 ### Splitting Up Configuration